GutierrezAllen/Projects/README.md

 # Projects
-All projects that have I taken part of.
+All projects that I have taken part of